Jorge Artiles Montero

 Su Legado

 Jorge loved the sea.
-He grew up diving, served as a lifeguard on the shores of Cuba, and spent his years in America reconnecting with the ocean.
+He loved to dive and spearfish, and carried warm memories of his time as a lifeguard in Cuba.
 His daughters have fond memories of their beach trips together, time spent on sandbars, finding crabs and urchins.
 His love for the sea extended into his home, where for many years he kept an aquarium he tended with great care.
 The sea was the constant thread running through his life.

 To honor that connection, his family has chosen an Eternal Reef as his lasting memorial.
 An Eternal Reef incorporates cremated remains into an environmentally safe, marine-grade concrete reef structure placed on the ocean floor.
 Over time, the reef becomes a thriving habitat for fish, coral, and marine life, transforming a memorial into a living, growing legacy that gives back to the ocean Jorge loved.